 Speak to a Doctor Immediately

 Varicose veins occur when the vein isn’t working properly to allow blood to flow and the blood then pools in the vein because your muscles aren’t working to keep the blood circulating.
 If you happen to have bulging veins, get them checked out by your doctor.
 Varicose veins are bulging bluish or dark purple in color, and run along your skin usually on your thighs, calves or feet.
 The visible veins appear twisted and contorted and when inflamed they feel tender when you touch them.
 Because varicose veins can hinder circulation, they can cause itchy skin around the affected veins.
 After standing for long periods of time you will notice aching, heavy or sore legs that is often accompanied by swelling in your ankles.
 While varicose veins can be harmless, you should get them checked out immediately if the symptoms become incapacitating If the skin over the varicose vein becomes ulcerated, discolored or is prone to bleeding, this could be a sign of statis dermatis and if untreated it can lead to skin infections and chronic leg ulcers.
 If the vein becomes red, warm and more tender than usual, this could be a sign of a potential blood clot.
-While not likely, there is the possibility of injuring a varicose vein which leads to is excessive bleeding, if this occurs, seek treated immediately.
+While not likely, there is the possibility of injuring a varicose vein which leads to is excessive bleeding, if this occurs, seek treated immediately If you notice any of these things you need to be seen by a specialist at a vein center.

 Any Age Group Can Be Affected